rehamsuwaid/Melodic-Fingers/README.md

 1. `countFing.m` which contains the script that will be processing the video frames and counting the fingers we show to the webcam in real-time, inside of it we call  `noteGen.m`  accordingly.

 2. `noteGen.m` is a function that generates a note and takes an argument - that will be used when it will be called in the `countFing.m` - as the number of fingers.
 It uses a basic if-else statement then calls another audio file with a specific note corresponding to the number of fingers.

 3. `HandGApp.mlapp` is an app designer file that implements the main window of our application graphical interface.
-We run the `countFing.m` in it `run("countFing.m");` when the user presses on ___Camera on___.
+We run the `countFing.m` in it by calling it using a *run* function `run("countFing.m");` when the user presses on ___Camera on___.

 4. `Instructions.mlapp` another app designer file that displays instructions on how to use the application, which will get displayed when the user presses the ___instructions___ button in the main window.